-- progress indicator;
+- progress indicator,

 - identifier of the corresponding emulation request.

 5) Introduce a report on ML inference emulation, which may provide reporting on ML emulation for one or more MLInferenceEmulationRequests or MLInferenceEmulationProcesses.
 This report may be equivalent to the inference report, and:

-- the ML inference emulation report may indicate the emulation environments in which the model has been emulated and passed;
+- the ML inference emulation report may indicate the emulation environments in which the model has been emulated and passed

 - the ML inference emulation report may also include the specific performance metrics for that emulation environments.